clmarr/DiaSim/Misl DiaSim interpolation notational differences.md

-? = needs to be filled in

 "either side context"		?				needs two rules

 &#x09;NOTES: handled by "//" in Pardess.
 E.g. "k > c // j" to palatalize /k/ next to /j/ on either side.

+next syllable

+&#x09;NOTES: some others use $ {used to mark comments in DiaSim}

+? = needs to be filled in